DanyVeneno/DanyVeneno/README.md

-- 👋 Hi everyone my name is Daniel i am Mexican citizen 🌱im learning Javascript and react-native react js i have some proyects that wil be updating soon every code you find here belongs to you. some news soon.
+- 👋 Hi everyone my name is Daniel i am Mexican citizen 🌱im learning Javascript and react-native react js i have some proyects that will be updating soon every code you find here belongs to you. some news soon.
 ##  👀 Languages and tools that i've worked with...(Some of them just a little)